ixocreate/admin-frontend/README.md

 # IXOCREATE Admin Frontend

-Angular 6 application that interacts with [Kiwi's Admin API](https://github.com/ixocreate/admin).
+Angular 6 application that interacts with [IXOCREATE's Admin API](https://github.com/ixocreate/admin).
 It is added as Composer dependency in the [Admin package](https://github.com/ixocreate/admin) by default to ensure API client compatibility.

 ## Features